How to Organize Your Home Business Workday

 - Do it: These are pressing issues or crises that must be dealt with.
 The challenge is in knowing if a task is so important that it automatically goes to the top of the list.
 Anything that can affect your income should be considered important.
 So if your website is down, you want to deal with it first.
 If a customer is complaining, you need to fix it fast.

 - Delegate it: Any time you can take a task off your plate, you’ll have more time to focus on the important money-making tasks.
-So if an issue pops up, and you have a good virtual assistant, see if he or she can deal with the issue.
+So if an issue pops up, and you have a good virtual assistant, see if they can deal with the issue.

 When working on a long-term project, the best way to manage those tasks into your schedule is to: